Meet the PTJ Staff

 FOUNDER AND CONTRIBUTING EDITOR

-When he was in his second year at Michigan State University, Kevin McKinney started the original Passenger Train Journal.
+When he was in his second year at Michigan State University, Kevin McKinney started the original Passenger Train Journal in 1968.
 In an age long before the Internet provided daily news and instant communication, his objective was to bring together people who felt passenger trains were worth saving, share news and promote the effort to preserve and expand the dwindling rail passenger network in North America.

 A meeting with Tony Haswell, who had founded the National Association of Railroad Passengers the year before in 1967, led to Tony promoting the new PTJ to his growing NARP membership.
 Subscriptions poured in, and the rest, as they say, is history.
 Kevin created PTJ Publishing and over the next two decades expanded PTJ from quarterly to bi-monthly to monthly.